bootchk/GimpFu-v3/readme.txt

-Before you begin, you need to clone the Gimp reposistory into /gimp in the top directory.
+Before you begin creating a dev environment, clone the Gimp reposistory into /gimp in the project directory.
 Since the build scripts copy from there into the container.
-So that the container builds Gimp with one minor hack in the clone.
+So that the container builds Gimp from a local possibly hacked copy.

-Also, the files in the top directory (e.g. gimpfu.py) are hacked copies of official.
-(In the master, i.e. 2.99 branch, of the Gimp repository, gimpfu.py is not even installed.)
+I have one minor hack in my Gimp clone to support Gimpfu.

-The vagga.yaml script copies them into the right install place at the last possible moment (after compile Gimp, before running Gimp.)
+The vagga.yaml script copies hacked .py files from this repository into the right install place e.g. /usr/local/lib/gimp/2.99/python/gimpfu.py at the last possible moment (after compile Gimp, before running Gimp.)

 Hack to Gimp itself
 ===================

 gimp/libgimp/gimp_procedure.c is hacked to allow several procedure.add_arg_from_property() calls with the same named property.
-See discussion Gimp issue TODO
+Comment out the preemptive return after the error "duplicate argument name" See discussion Gimp issue TODO